 Column A Column B Column C Column D

 Licensing Function Sub Function Delegated Officers Limitations

 New Vehicle Licence with Licensing and Enforcement None

 standard conditions Manager

 Renewal of a Vehicle Licence Licensing and Enforcement None

 with standard conditions Manager

 Refusal to grant a Vehicle Licensing and Enforcement None

 Licence or renewal based on a Manager

 request to vary standard

 conditions or it is not in line with

 council policy or the vehicle is

 not fit to be licensed.
+Nega

 Review of a Vehicle Licence None All Cases are Referred to the

-Licensing Sub-Committee

-Suspension of a Hackney Licensing and Enforcement None
+Suppopulation of a Haaknov Licensing and Enforcement Licensing Sub-Committee

-Carriage Manager
+Suspension of a Hackney Carriage Manager None

 Suspension of Drivers Licence Licensing and Enforcement Licensing and Enforcement

 (offences, investigations and Manager following consultation Manager may suspend such

 conduct) with the Chair or Vice Chair of licence with immediate effect

 the Licensing Committee unless until such time that the matter is

 out of hours. considered by the Licensing

 Sub-Committee.

 Suspension of drivers licence Licensing and Enforcement A licence may be suspended

 (medical grounds) Manager where there is concern about the

-, drivers' ability to drive a vehicle
+drivers' ability to drive a vehicle

 on medical grounds or where a

 driver refuses to submit a

 medical.
 A suspension may be

-granted and lifted.
+Transformation granted and lifted.

 Transfer of owner Licensing and Enforcement None

 Manager